RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 Underlying the programming tile, the actual MMA size depends on the hardware.
 For example, H100 GPU supports [256x64x16 FP16 MMA](https://arxiv.org/pdf/2402.13499v1), and TPU (prior to v6e) supports [8x128x128 BF16 MMA](https://jax-ml.github.io/scaling-book/tpus/#appendix-b-how-does-a-systolic-array-work).

-Another excellent example is the use of online softmax in Flash Attention.
+Another excellent example is online softmax in Flash Attention.
 Softmax is normally computed on a full row of the attention matrix, which requires substantial data movement.
 Online softmax solves this problem by converting the global formula to a recurrent formula.
 In this new recurrent formulation, no reads or writes from global memory are required.

 ### Graph layer

 The graph layer focuses on optimizing the model graph executed on a single GPU.
 Programming at this layer emphasizes composability and ease of modification.
 Historically, composability came at the cost of performance, which is why dedicated frameworks like ONNXRuntime and TensorRT were widely used in serious inference scenarios.
-Today, PyTorch has captured significant inference market share due to two factors: reduced PyTorch overhead through CUDA graphs and torch.compile, and larger and larger models that dwarf framework overhead.
+Today, PyTorch has captured significant inference market share due to two factors: **smaller framework overhead** by [CUDA Graphs](https://developer.nvidia.com/blog/cuda-graphs/), [torch.compile](https://docs.pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), etc; **larger model workload** like LLM that dwarf framework overhead.

-Graph-layer optimizations exploit the characteristics of consecutive kernels and the inherent properties of ML models.
+Graph-level optimizations exploit the characteristics of consecutive kernels and the inherent properties of ML models.
 The overarching goal remains reducing communication and memory usage while improving compute efficiency.
 Specifically, there are the following common types of optimization:

 **Merging** converts multiple tensor operations into a single mathematically equivalent operation.
 Examples include Conv/BatchNorm merging and Multi-FC merging.
 A recent merging technique is [MLA weight absorb](https://arxiv.org/pdf/2405.04434) which enables decode-time memory saving at the cost of more computation.